database-guidesby May 24, 202616 min read3,029 words

 The open-source universal database tool.

 DBeaver Community Edition is free, open-source, and supports over 100 databases via JDBC drivers.
 It is the Swiss Army knife of database clients.
-DBeaver Pro and Enterprise add ERD, SSH tunneling, NoSQL support, and other features behind a paid plan.
+The paid tiers (Lite, Enterprise, Ultimate) add ERD, SSH tunneling, NoSQL support, and other features behind a paid plan.

-Databases supported: 100+ via JDBC (PostgreSQL, MySQL, SQLite, Oracle, SQL Server, MongoDB with Pro, and many more)
+Databases supported: 100+ via JDBC (PostgreSQL, MySQL, SQLite, Oracle, SQL Server, MongoDB with Enterprise, and many more)

 Pros: